damionfury/b64py/README.md

 Create a module that offers base64 encode and decode

 ## Roadmap
-1. Make a function that can base64 encode a string
+1. Make a function that can base64 encode a string [done]
-2. Make a function that can base64 decode a string
+2. Make a function that can base64 decode a string [done]
-3. Modify the functions to work with any data
+3. Modify the functions to work with any data [in progress]
 4. Turn it into a module that can be imported.

 ## Where am I at?